rumca-js/Internet-Places-Database/README.md

  - self-host - software that can be self-hosted
  - company - if entry exists just to provide information about company
  - university, museum, etc - if entry provides details about a university, museum, etc.
- - disinformation / misinformation - self explanatory
+ - disinformation / misinformation / conspiracy theories - self explanatory
  - news - if it is "news" content farm.
 Might be also "game news", "tech news", etc.
  - amiga - anything amiga related
  - wtf - for really interesting finds
  - link service - bitly or other services that provide shortened versions of links
+ - movie - page describing a movie
+ - video game - page describing a video game, etc.
+ - interesting page design - self explanatory.
+Some pages are just fun
+ - online tool - some things are web programs, that are not accessible if you are offline
+ - monetization - if page includes some kind of monetization, subscription, loot boxes
+ - ad business - if page owner work in this sector

 # Notes